a5221985/seeking_the_truth_site/docs/what_did_moses_pbuh_teach_the_jews_according_to_old_testament.md

 	* [Bible - King James Version, Deuteronomy Chapter 5, Verses 4 to 21]

 ### Conclusion
 * In conclusion, Moses (pbuh) believed in One GOD and taught people the same.
-Moses (pbuh) also ruled by the law of All Mighty GOD and expected his nation to abide by the law of All Mighty GOD.
+Moses (pbuh) also ruled by the law of All Mighty GOD and expected his nation to abide by it.